 Celebrity Valentines for 2013

 Ah, Valentine's Day.
 It's a holiday all about love.
 While it's generally taken to be reserved for that special someone in your life, there are other kinds of love, too - like showing some love for your favorite celebrities.
 Here's BFTV's list of the celebrities I've fallen in love with and why I want to give them a little extra appreciation this year.
+Not only are they talented at what they do, but they're also pretty fantastic people.

 In alphabetical order: